greydoubt/battletoads/README.md

 "No, we are NOT giving you an API Key" - D-Wave Quantum

+"Stop spamming us with this shit" - The United States Naval School of Warfare College

 "Every Hyt A Critical ⭐☆★ ★★★★☆  11/18/2025 Heid1088 I dont know what happee pee poo "

 "I don't see the point" - Sir Thane Peter Carruthers of Maryland